310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Midori frownshake %}
-Ughh… I feel like if Morisawa-senpai finds out about this, he’ll say “There was no need to hold back, Takamine!” and barge right into my house…
+Ughh… I feel like if Morisawa-senpai found out about this, he’d say “There was no need to hold back, Takamine!” and barge right into my house…

 I bet my parents would be super happy about it too, and I wouldn’t have any time to skip out on work…